Friend-Based Ranking: Proofs

 We now show that the mechanism $\rho$ is ex post incentive-compatible and ex post efficient.

 Suppose that all individuals except $k$ report their true type, and consider individual $k$'s incentive to report $T^{'k} \neq T^k$.
-On any link $(i,j)$ such that $g_{ij}=1$, as all other individuals make the same announcement, individual $k$ cannot change the comparison $r_{ij}$ by misreporting.

-Consider a link $(i,j)$ such that $g_{ij} =0$ and $g_{ik} g_{jk}=1$.
-If there are at least three individuals who observe $i$ and $j$, individual $k$ cannot affect the outcome.
-Otherwise, if there is a directed path of length greater than equal to 2 in $\succ_{\tilde{T}^{-k}}$, individual $k$'s report cannot change the ranking.
-If individual $k$ is not the highest ranked individual who observes $i$ and $j$, then he cannot change the comparison $r_{ij}$ by misreporting.
-Hence we only need to focus attention on pairs $(i,j)$ such that $k$ is the highest index individual who observes $i$ and $j$ and there is no directed path between $i$ and $j$ in $\succ_{\tilde{T}^{-k}}$.
+We first note that there are circumstances where $k$'s report does not change the ranking chosen by the planner.
+This will happen on any comparison $(i,j)$ which is observed by at least three individuals, on any comparison $(i,j)$ where $k$ is not the individual with the highest index and on any comparison $(i,j)$ which can be constructed by using a path of length greater or equal to 2 using $\succ_{\tilde{T}^{-k}}$.
+Hence we focus attention on comparisons $(i,j)$ such that $k$ is the highest index individual who observes $i$ and $j$ and there is no directed path of length greater than or equal to 2 between $i$ and $j$ in $\succ_{\tilde{T}^{-k}}$.

-Suppose that all individuals $l \neq k$ announce the truth, so that $\succ_{\tilde{T}^{-k}} = \succ_{T^{-k}}$.
-We first show that individual $k$ cannot gain by making an announcement which induces cycles in the ranking generated by the comparisons $r_{ij}$.
-Suppose that the ranking generated by $r_{ij}$ exhibits cycles.
-We first claim that the shortest cycles must be of length 3.
+We first show that individual $k$ cannot gain by making an announcement which generates an intransitivity in the planner's ranking $\rho$, as she will be detected as a deviator and be assigned to the lowest rank.
+To see this suppose that all individuals $l \neq k$ announce the truth, and that there exists a cycle in the ranking generated by the comparisons $r_{ij}$.
+We first claim that the shortest cycles must be of order 3.

-Suppose that there exists a cycle of length $L$, $i^0,i^1,..,i^L$.
-Because the community is completely informative, the binary comparisons generated by the announcements are complete, so that for any $l,m$, either $r_{i^li^m}=1$ or $r_{i^li^m}=-1$.
-Now consider $i^0,i^1,i^2$.
-If $r_{i^0i^2}=-1$, $i^0,i^1i^2i^0$ forms a shortest cycle of length 3.
-If not, $r_{i^0i^2}=1$ and we can construct a cycle of length $L-1$, $i^0i^2,..,i^L$.
-By repeating this argument, we either find shortest cycles of length $3$ or end up reducing the initial cycle to a cycle of length 3.
+Suppose that there exists a cycle of order $L$, $i^0,i^1,..,i^L$.
+Because the community is completely informative, all binary comparisons are extracted by the planner, so that for any $l,m$, either $r_{i^li^m}=1$ or $r_{i^li^m}=-1$.
+Now consider three individuals $i^0,i^1,i^2$.
+If $r_{i^0i^2}=-1$, $i^0,i^1i^2i^0$ forms a cycle of order 3.
+If not, $r_{i^0i^2}=1$ and we construct a cycle of order $L-1$, by eliminating the intermediary individual $i^1$.
+By repeating this argument, we either find cycles of order $3$ or end up reducing the initial cycle to a cycle of order 3.

-Consider next a shortest cycle of $ijli$.
-We claim that individual $k$ must dictate at least two comparisons in the cycle.